filamentgroup/grunticon/README.md

 - `loadersnippet`:  The name of the generated text file containing the grunticon loading snippet.
 Default: `"grunticon.loader.txt"`
 - `pngfolder`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
 - `cssprefix`: a string to prefix all css classes with.
-Default: `"icon-"`
+Default: `"icon-"` -`customselectors`: Allows you to specify custom selectors (in addition to the generated `cssprefix + filename - extension` class) for individual files.

 ## Notable forks